jrenaud90/TidalPy/Documentation/Rheology/1_Rheology.md

-# Tidal Rheology Module
+# Rheology Module
-TidalPy provides an efficient suite of tools to calculate the complex shear modulus from a user-provided static shear, static viscosity, and static frequency.
+TidalPy provides an efficient suite of tools to calculate the complex moduli from a user-provided static moduli, static viscosity, and static frequency.
 Note that "static" here does not mean "constant", instead it refers to the purely real-valued versions of these parameters.
-All of them can change with time or radius.
+All of these properties can vary with radius or time.

+"Moduli" in this context could refer to either shear or bulk modulus.
+Be sure to use the correct corresponding viscosity.

 ## Using TidalPy's Rheology Class
-TidalPy defines efficient compiled cython classes for rheology functionality.
-These can be imported using either cython or python - maximizing flexibility.
+TidalPy provides efficient compiled Cython classes for rheology functionality.
+These can be imported using either Cython or Python.

 ### Import and Basic Use
 Example: